Jasti Eswara Prasad: Early life

 In January 1997 he was appointed chairman of the Special Court under the Andhra Pradesh Land Grabbing Prohibition Act.
 He streamlined the administration of the court and disposed of several cases and put a halt to the land-grabbing activities.

-Subsequently, he was appointed chairman of the Appellate Tribunal for Forfeited Property, New Delhi in March 1997 for a period of three years and he was reappointed in March 2000 and held the post until his retirement in March 2003.
-Prasad took steps to ensure implementation of the statutory provisions prohibiting the trade in drugs, foreign exchange manipulation and the smuggling activities.
+Subsequently, he was appointed chairman of the Appellate Tribunal for Forfeited Property, New Delhi in March 1997 for a period of three years, was reappointed in March 2000 and held the post until his retirement in March 2003.
+Prasad took steps to ensure implementation of the statutory provisions prohibiting the trade in drugs, foreign exchange manipulation and smuggling.
 He conducted proceedings of the Tribunal in various parts of the country, addressing and meeting with senior officers of the State and Central Governments.

-Prasad organized two National Level seminars at New Delhi on Combating Terrorism and other crimes through Forfeiture of Property and on Curbing Smuggling and Foreign Exchange Manipulations.
+Prasad organized two national level seminars at New Delhi on combating terrorism and other crimes through Forfeiture of Property and on Curbing Smuggling and Foreign Exchange Manipulations.
 The seminars were addressed by the Chief Justice of India, several union ministers, judges of the Supreme Court and High Court, senior officers and others.

 Prasad passed orders upholding the forfeiture of large properties of terrorists and smugglers in the country.
 Justice Eswara Prasad had also suggested several amendments to the law, both as a judge as well as Chairman of the Tribunal, for removing loopholes in the law and for their proper implementation, many of which have been enacted.